vsariola/sensors-2017/README.md

 1. Change your Matlab directory to <reposity>/src
 2. Run any of the scripts "Fig_*.m" to recreate the particular figure.

+Run `SupplemenaryVideo.m` to recreate the supplementary video.
+Notice that the raw video data is in GitLFS, so you should have GitLFS installed to get the video from the repository.

 Data is under data/ directory.
 See data/README.md for documentation of the data files.

 License